j-fra/masd/README.md

 Checklist for PRISMA reporting guidelines, see http://prisma-statement.org/PRISMAStatement/Checklist.

 # `registration protocol (commented).pdf` (FILE)
 We registered this review with PROSPERO.
 Unfortunately, the registration contains our names and contact information.
-To enable a blind review process, we reproduced the document here and blackened all section that reveal our identies.
+To enable a blind review process, we reproduced the document here and blackened all sections that reveal our identies.
 We also commented the document to denote all deviations from the protocol.

 # `full effect size data.csv` (FILE)
 This is the full dataset containg all effect sizes after outlier removal.
 We added this file as a convenience for readers.
 The R scripts do not use this file, but use the intermediate results objects stored in `results/`.